 Bartolomeo Aymo placed 4th, riding on Frantz’s Alcyon team, behind Bottecchia’s domestique, Lucien Buysse from Belgium.

 Bottecchia was starting to live dangerously, however.
 He was stalked during the race by an obsessed female fan.
-And, as a result of being outspoken against Mussolini’s fascism, he received threatening messages and had his tyres slashed on several occasions.
+And, as a result of being outspoken against Mussolini’s fascism, he received threatening messages and had his tires slashed on several occasions.

 In the 1925 Tour, however, he was undistracted from racing and won again in dominant style.
-Taking advantage of relaxed rules by Desgrange for racing tactics, he shadowed the wheel of team-mate Buysse for much of race but still won four stages and narrowly missed repeating his feat of leading the race from start to finish.
+Taking advantage of relaxed rules by Desgrange for racing tactics, he shadowed the wheel of team-mate Buysse for much of the race but still won four stages and narrowly missed repeating his feat of leading the race from start to finish.